DecadeReverb/strainer-asp-dotnet/README.md

 `Filters` is a comma-delimited list of `{Name}{Operator}{Value}` where

-* `{Name}` is the name of a property with the Strainer attribute or the name of a custom filter method for TEntity
+* `{Name}` is the name of a property with the `StrainerProperty` attribute or the name of a custom filter method for TEntity
   * You can also have multiple names (for OR logic) by enclosing them in brackets and using a pipe delimiter, eg. `(LikeCount|CommentCount)>10` asks if `LikeCount` or `CommentCount` is `>10`
 * `{Operator}` is one of the [Operators](#operators)
 * `{Value}` is the value to use for filtering